-- Complete BUSI 489 in the Fall term - Eligible students will meet with the Internship Coordinator for consultation, registration verification, and pre-placement preparation.
-Students will seek approval from the Internship processor of the internship - Students will seek approval from the Internship Program Supervisor prior to registering for the internship - Internship Students will diligently comply with the processes and procedures for the internship program, as outlined in the course syllabus. - in the course syllabus.Students will satisfactorily complete the practical component of their internship. - Students will ensure that their assignments and the employer evaluation are forwarded to the Internship Co-ordinator on time, as outlined in the course syllabus.
+- 1. Complete BUSI 489 in the Fall term - 2.
+Eligible students will meet with the Internship Coordinator for consultation, registration verification, and pre-placement preparation. - 3.
+Students will seek approval from the Internship Program Supervisor prior to registering for the internship - 4.
+Students will diligently comply with the processes and procedures for the internship program, as outlined in the course syllabus. - 5.
+Students will satisfactorily complete the practical component of their internship. - Students will ensure that their assignments and the employer evaluation are forwarded to the Internship Coordinator on time, as outlined in the course syllabus.